ShawnChen09/PollEncOuNt/README.md

  - **Pridect Settings**:
    - Check the **Save Images** box to save the images with predictions.
    - Check the **Save CSV** box to save the results in a `count_result.csv` file.
+   - Set the **Confidence** threshold (0-1) to filter detection results.
+Higher values result in fewer but more confident detections.
+   - Set the **Int./Union (IoU)** threshold (0-1) used for non-maximum suppression.
+Higher values allow more overlapping bounding boxes (default: 0.5).

 3. Start Prediction:
  - Click the **Start Prediction** button to begin inference.